Gonville Bromhead: Aftermath

 Bromhead and the other uninjured survivors remained at Rorke's Drift for several weeks after the battle.
 Wary of another Zulu attack, the garrison constructed crude stone walls around the perimeter and named the fortification "Fort Bromhead".
 During this time Bromhead became withdrawn and lethargic, possibly experiencing psychological trauma from the battle.
 Major Francis Clery, who was garrisoned at Rorke's Drift with Bromhead after the battle wrote, "the height of [Bromhead's] enjoyment seemed to be to sit all day on a stone on the ground smoking a most uninviting looking pipe.
 The only thing that seemed equal to moving him in any way was an allusion to the defence of Rorke's Drift.
 This used to have a sort of electrical effect upon him, for he would jump up and off he would go, not a word could be got out of him.
 When I told him he should send me an official report on the affair it seemed to have a most distressing effect on him."

 After news of the disastrous defeat at Isandlwana, the successful defence of Rorke's Drift was celebrated by the British press and public.
 As the officers in command, Chard and Bromhead were singled out for particular praise.
 However, some of their fellow officers resented the plaudits bestowed on the pair, believing that they merely performed their duty by defending the outpost.
-Chelmsford's successor, Sir Garnet Wolseley, described the praise as "monstrous".
+Chelmsford's successor, Lieutenant-General Sir Garnet Wolseley, described the praise as "monstrous".
 A bemused Clery remarked that "Reputations are being made and lost here in an almost comical fashion...
-[Bromhead is a] capital fellow at everything except soldiering" while Lieutenant Henry Curling, who was also at Rorke's Drift with Bromhead after the battle wrote, "It is very amusing to read the accounts of Chard and Bromhead...
+[Bromhead is a] capital fellow at everything except soldiering" while Lieutenant Henry Curling, who was also at Rorke's Drift with Bromhead after the battle, wrote "It is very amusing to read the accounts of Chard and Bromhead...
 Bromhead is a stupid old fellow, as deaf as a post.
 Is it not curious how some men are forced into notoriety?"
 Nevertheless, on 2 May it was announced that as a result of the action Bromhead had been promoted to captain and brevet major, and he had been awarded the Victoria Cross, the highest decoration for gallantry that could be awarded to British troops.
 The citation for the award was published in the London Gazette: